centro/transis/README.md

 strings but the `birthday` attr is parsed into a `Date` object and the `numberOfPets` attr is parsed into a number.

-Also take note of the way we're calling `extend` here as its slightly different than calling `extend` directly on `Transis.Object`.
+Also take note of the way we're calling `extend` here as it's slightly different than calling `extend` directly on `Transis.Object`.
 When extending `Transis.Model` you must pass a string representing the class name as the first argument.
-This class name is used when defining assocations, which we'll take a look at next.
+This class name is used when defining associations, which we'll take a look at next.

 ### Two-way associations

-All but the most trival data models have relationships among models.
+All but the most trivial data models have relationships among models.
 Transis helps model these relationships with associations.
-Assocations come in two flavors: a to-one relation or to-many relationship.
+Associations come in two flavors: a to-one relation or to-many relationship.
 When the association is defined on both sides of the relationship, the association is said to be two-way, meaning that manipulating one side of the association also manipulates the other side.
 For example, if an `Author` model has many `Book`s, and we add a book to an author's `books`